-Management of the Corporation has filed the Venture Issuer Basic Certificate with the filings for the three-month periods ended December 31, 2021 and 2020 on SEDAR at www.sedar.com.
+Management of the Corporation has filed the Venture Issuer Basic Certificate with the filings for the three and sixmonths periods ended March 31, 2022 and 2021 on SEDAR at www.sedar.com.

 In contrast to the certificate required under National Instrument 52-109 - Certification of Disclosure in Issuers' Annual and Interim Filings ("NI 52-109"), the venture issuer basic certificate does not include representations relating to the establishment and maintenance of disclosure controls and procedures ("DC&P") and internal control over financial reporting ("ICFR"), as defined in NI 52-109.
 In particular, the certifying officers filing certificates for venture issuers are not making any representations relating to the establishment and maintenance of: